tecLove/gvt-ac-gui/README.md

 ## Available Scripts

-In the project directory, you can run:

 ### `git clone`

-You will have to download or clone the repo.
+Please close the repo - `https://github.com/tecLove/gvt-ac-gui`

+i) For the assignment exactly matching user story criteria, please checkout/ download the tag v1.0.0 ii) For a little improvement over mentioned user story, please checkout/ download the tag v1.0.1

 ### `npm install`

 Run `npm install` inside the repo to get the dependencies.

+In the project directory, you can run:

 ### `npm start`